 I pulled over and waited up the road about half a mile for the OSP pickup to come by.
 The game officer was a friend and he rolled up next to me about 10 minutes later and rolled down his passenger window.
 “How many?”
 I asked knowing full well what had been going on.

 That day there 14 Mountain Whitefish died needlessly at the hands of the two guys that had just gotten sited.
 There was no reason for it other than they were frustrated at catching more whiteys than trout.
-Which can be very common on a lot of western rivers, particularly if the person doing the fishing doesn’t know how to steer clear of a “whitey bucket”.
+This can be very common on a lot of western rivers, particularly if the person doing the fishing doesn’t know how to steer clear of a “whitey bucket”.

 The sad part of the deal is that the rear window of the vehicle the violators were driving was slathered in stickers from various conservation groups.
 Whitefish and the Largescale Sucker are two fish native to western waters.
-They both indicate the health of the stream they live.
+They both indicate the health of the stream they live in.
 Sometimes a nuisance, but sometimes they can save the day when nothing else is biting.

 There are other native fish in other places that are just as maligned that get tossed on the bank or bounced off of the transom.
 Archaic reasoning and cultural bias perpetuate the killing of these less desirable game fish that play an integral role in the health of your fishery.
 There is no reason to kill a fish unless mandated by the state you are fishing.
 It is just bad juju and sets a poor example.